Naturaily/Naturaily-netlify/_posts/2021-06-01-jamstack-development-cost-all-you-need-to-know.md

 Additionally, Jamstack is one of the favorites in e-commerce because it has many benefits that the niche can use to its advantage.
 Nowadays customers expect a quick, user-friendly experience, and **headless CMSs allow for innovation**.

+{% image /assets/images/What is headless ecommerce.webp What-is-headless-ecommerce  %}

 Thanks to Jamstack you can also choose open-source CMS that you want to use to have more control over your projects.

 ### What Is a Static Site Generator?